Jultz/website/src/blog/Luxair/index.md

 ##Tasks

-- making invoices for customers
+- Recording invoices for customers
-- Sending out booking confirmations
+- Sending out booking confirmations and plane tickets
-- Administrative work at the travel agency and information office at the airport
+- Administrative work in the travel agency and information office at the airport